datacarpentry/rr-literate-programming/_episodes_rmd/03-explore-knitr.Rmd

 Open [countryPick4.Rmd](https://github.com/datacarpentry/rr-literate-programming/blob/gh-pages/files/lit-prog/countryPick4.Rmd).
 This is a report exploring population size of four countries.

 Save this document with a new filename.
-The filename should end in `.Rmd` or `.Rmd`.
+The filename should end in `.Rmd`.
 Use what you have learned from file naming to give an appropriate new name to this report.

 **Goal**: Make the report unique by choosing four new countries.
 Explore a few countries and try to find a combination that shows you something unique about the data.
 Read through report while running each of the code chunks.